-The HV9921/22/23 are PWM peak current controllers for controlling a buck converter topology in continuous conduction mode (CCM).
-The output current is internally preset at 20mA (HV9921), 50mA (HV9922), or 30mA (HV9923).
+HV9921 and HV9922 are PWM peak current controllers for controlling a buck converter topology in continuous conduction mode (CCM).
+The output current is internally preset at 20mA (HV9921) or 50mA (HV9922).

-When the input voltage of 20 to 400V appears at the DRAIN pin, the internal high-voltage linear regulator seeks to maintain a voltage of 7VDC at the $V{DD}$ pin.
+When the input voltage of 20 to 400V appears at the DRAIN pin, the internal high-voltage linear regulator seeks to maintain a voltage of 7VDC at the V{DD} pin.
 Until this voltage exceeds the internally programmed under-voltage threshold, the output switching MOSFET is non-conductive.
 When the threshold is exceeded, the MOSFET turns on.
 The input current begins to flow into the DRAIN pin.
 Hysteresis is provided in the under-voltage comparator to prevent oscillation.

-When the input current exceeds the internal preset level, a current sense comparator resets an RS flip-flop, and the MOSFET turns off.
-At the same time, a one-shot circuit is activated that determines the duration of the off-state (10.5 $\mu$ S typ.).
+When the input current exceeds the internal preset level, a current sense comparator resets an RS flipflop, and the MOSFET turns off.
+At the same time, a one-shot circuit is activated that determines the duration of the off-state (10.5μ S typ.).
 As soon as this time is over, the flip-flop sets again.
 The new switching cycle begins.